guybutongithub/AMONGBOT/README.md

 3. Is there a crewmate dead body near you AND another crewmate?
 Yes: Go to and report it, give information on where it was and who was near during the meeting to not look sus.
 No: Continue through list.
 4. Are sabatoges/abilities off cooldown?
 Yes: use abilities like shapeshift and phantom when no one is looking and/or sabatoge something.
 No: Roam or check cams/admin.

+# How Does Chat Work?
+ChatGPT magic.
+IDK

 # Is this a joke?
 AMONGBOT is not not not a joke bot thats fake on opposite day.